brilyuhns/brilyuhns.github.io/index.md

 ## SUMMARY

+- Engineering leader with 14 years of software industry experience, growing from individual contributor to Head of Product & Engineering.
-Engineering leader with 14 years experience building and operating large‑scale, regulated platforms across startups
+- Over the past 7+ years, focused on building and scaling regulated, integration-heavy platforms across startups and growth-stage companies.
+- Currently working as Head of Engineering at a fintech organisation supporting multiple regulated products.
-and growth-stage companies.
-Proven track record of driving strategic initiatives, delivering complex cross-functional
-projects, and building high-performing engineering cultures.
-Adept at managing distributed teams, enhancing
+- Proven track record of leading cross-functional teams, driving strategic initiatives, and shaping high-performing engineering cultures.
-operational efficiency, and aligning technical vision with business goals.
+- Skilled at stakeholder alignment, team development, and enhancing operational efficiency across distributed teams.

 ## CORE STRENGTHS